 Dance Styles

 Bollywood incorporates a wide range of dance styles, from traditional Indian classical dances like Kathak and Bharatanatyam to more contemporary forms like hip-hop and contemporary dance.
-This diversity adds depth and flavour to the choreography.
+This diversity adds range and flavour to the choreography.

 Expression Through Movement